Gorchon/Gorchon/README.md

 ### <img src="https://i.pinimg.com/originals/27/b2/16/27b216fa373d75906c2b8b51661d8b13.gif" width="50"> A little more about me...

--  Data Science and AI Enthusiast 🤖💡
+-  Data Science and Mathematical Techniques Enthusiast 🤖💡

--  I’m currently learning about **Transformers & Databases for Data Scientists**
+-  I am currently learning **Bayesian Statistics!**

+-  Working as a **Software Engineer** at Sidepocket

 -  I am part of the board of directors of the Guadalajara Algorithms Club.
 (One of the biggest in Mexico with around 800 members)